hrs/recipes/recipes/apple-cider-doughnuts.md

 tub.

 Add shortening to a deep pan to a depth of a couple inches.
-Attach a candy thermometer and heat the oil to 350 F.
+Attach a candy thermometer and heat the oil to 350°F.

 Fry the doughnuts a few at a time until they're golden brown (about 60 seconds), then flip 'em and fry a bit longer (about 30 seconds).
 Drain on the paper